Coronavirus: how quickly do COVID-19 symptoms develop and how long do they last?

 - Use over-the-counter medicines to treat some of your symptoms.

-There is not currently a cure for COVID-19 or a vaccine against coronavirus.
+There is not currently a cure for COVID-19.
 The aim of treatment is to manage and reduce symptoms until you have recovered.

 Most people - around 80% - have an asymptomatic or mild infection which can be treated at home.
 In this case, you should self-isolate for at least one week until you have recovered.

-One in five people who contract COVID-19 will require hospital care.
-Around 15% of cases experience a severe infection requiring oxygen to help with respiratory symptoms.
-5% experience critical infections, requiring ventilation.
+A proportion of people who contract COVID-19 will require hospital care - the likelihood of this is very low if you are young and otherwise healthy.
 Those at a higher risk of severe or critical infections include older people and those with underlying health conditions.

 Some of the medications and treatments you might use to treat colds and flu will also help with coronavirus symptoms.
 Cough medicines or cough suppressants can help reduce your cough.
 Throat lozenges and remedies like honey and lemon may improve a sore throat.